Funded Research R&D Tax Credits: A Comprehensive Guide

 How should expenses be allocated between funded and non-funded research activities?

-It is essential to divide costs between sponsored and unfunded research in order to qualify for the research and development tax credit.
+It is essential to divide costs between sponsored and unfunded research to qualify for the research and development tax credit.
 Expenses should first be classified as funded or non-funded.
-Then, you should directly assign costs, such as labor or supplies, that can be linked to certain projects.
+Then, it would help if you directly assigned costs, such as labor or supplies, that can be linked to specific projects.

-If there is an expense that is mixed, use pro rata allocation, which is the percentage of time and resources allocated to each activity.
+If the expense is mixed, use pro rata allocation, which is the percentage of time and resources allocated to each activity.

 How do SBIR and STTR grants affect R&D tax credit eligibility?

-The eligibility of research and development tax credits may be affected by SBIR and STTR funding due to the shift in financial risk and significant rights.
-Generally speaking, costs covered by these grants are not eligible for the credit, however, extra costs that are incurred on top of grant financing may be.
+SBIR and STTR funding may affect the eligibility of research and development tax credits due to the shift in financial risk and significant rights.
+Generally speaking, costs covered by these grants are not eligible for the credit; however, extra fees may be incurred on top of grant financing.

 Scroll to Top